Are Third-Party Payment Processors Right for Your Business?

 Is it better to work with a third-party payment processor or to open a merchant account?

-The answer to this depends on a few different factors: how many payments your business processes per month, the size of each transaction you process, and how forgiving your customers would be if your account was shut down without notice.
+The longer answer is that it depends on a few different factors: how many payments your business processes per month, the size of each transaction you process, and how forgiving your customers would be if your account was shut down without notice.

 The main downside of setting up a merchant account is that it’s more time-consuming than just downloading an app or ordering a card reader for your mobile phone like you would in getting set-up with a third-party payment processor.